iamdtang/skaterdav85.github.io/teaching/2020/assignments/pdo.md

 Create `index.php` that displays all playlist names.

-Each playlist should link to `tracks.php?playlist=PLAYLIST_NAME`, where `PLAYLIST_NAME` is replaced by the name of the playlist.
+Each playlist should link to `tracks.php?playlist=PLAYLIST_ID`, where `PLAYLIST_ID` is replaced by the ID of the playlist.

 ## Listing Tracks by Playist